 Craft Beer Market Analysis by Mordor Intelligence

-The global craft beer market is projected to expand from USD 128,943.58 million in 2025 to USD 214,653.64 million by 2030, advancing at a CAGR of 10.73%.
+The global craft beer market is projected to expand from USD 128.94 billion in 2025 to USD 214.65 billion by 2030, advancing at a CAGR of 10.73%.
 This growth stems from consumers' increasing preference for artisanal beers that showcase distinctive ingredients and regional flavors.
 The market dynamics reflect a shift toward low-alcohol varieties and diverse flavor profiles, compelling microbreweries and established brewers to expand their product portfolios.
 In packaging trends, cans have become the preferred choice, offering superior portability, sustainability benefits, and better freshness preservation.
 While on-trade channels, particularly pubs and craft taprooms, maintain their sales dominance, the off-trade segment is steadily growing through retail outlets and digital platforms.
 Regionally, North America maintains its position as the largest market, while the Asia-Pacific region exhibits the fastest growth, supported by ongoing urbanization, rising disposable incomes, and an evolving microbrewery ecosystem.

 Key Report Takeaways

-- By Product Type, Ale held the largest market share in 2024 at 32.58%, while Other Beer Types are expected to grow the fastest at a CAGR of 10.95% through 2030.
+- By product type, Ale held the largest market share in 2024 at 32.58%, while Other Beer Types are expected to grow the fastest at a CAGR of 10.95% through 2030.

-- By End User, Men dominated consumption with a 72.43% share in 2024, but the Women segment is projected to grow at the fastest rate of 11.27% CAGR.
+- By end user, Men dominated consumption with a 72.43% share in 2024, but the Women segment is projected to grow at the fastest rate of 11.27% CAGR.

-- By Packaging, Cans led the market with a 54.65% share, and Other Packaging Types are expected to grow at 11.63% CAGR.
+- By packaging, Cans led the market with a 54.65% share, and Other Packaging Types are expected to grow at 11.63% CAGR.

-- By Distribution Channel, On-Trade accounted for 58.50% of 2024 revenue, while Off-Trade is expected to post a higher CAGR of 11.84% through 2030.
+- By distribution channel, On-Trade accounted for 58.50% of 2024 revenue, while Off-Trade is expected to post a higher CAGR of 11.84% through 2030.

-- By Geography, North America led the global market with a 49.65% revenue share in 2024; Asia-Pacific is forecast to be the fastest-growing region with a CAGR of 12.05% over 2025–2030.
+- By geography, North America led the global market with a 49.65% revenue share in 2024; Asia-Pacific is forecast to be the fastest-growing region with a CAGR of 12.05% over 2025–2030.

 Global Craft Beer Market Trends and Insights